sjdv1982/seamless/docker/commands/README.txt

 This file contains useful commands that invoke Seamless Docker images.
-Unless you use Qt GUIs inside reactors, it is recommended to use Seamless through these commands, rather than installing it as a Python package
+It is recommended to use Seamless through these commands, rather than installing it as a Python package

 Requirements:
 - Availability of Docker